OldmanBo/Vue-firebase-shop/README.md

     This is still a work in progress, and i know that there is still a lot to be learned.
 Hopefully, as i continue to develop my developer skills, this project will become bug free. :D

+    -- Added responsiveness to accommodate smaller screens for all pages, except the admin page.
 ## Project setup

- Run the npm install in the terminal to install all of the listed dependencies from the json file.
+ To install all the needed dependencies
 ```
 npm install
 ```